nkuhlen/replication-study-financial-macro/README.md

      Details for setting up a Python environment can be found [here](http://hmgaudecker.github.io/econ-python-environment/).

-2. Execute the following commands in the shell:
+4. Execute the following commands in the shell:

         python waf.py configure
         python waf.py build
         python waf.py install

+    The execution of the first command will fail if any of the programmes required to run the project are not installed.